publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch50/schIV/m__us_usc_t7_s1983.md

     (4) require such provision for supervision of the borrower’s operations as the Secretary shall deem necessary to achieve the objectives of the loan and protect the interests of the United States;

-    (5) require the application of a person who is a veteran of any war, as defined in [section 101(12) of title 38][/us/usc/t38/s101/12], for a loan under subchapter I or II of this chapter to be given preference over a similar application from a person who is not a veteran of any war, if the applications are on file in a county or area office at the same time; and
+    (5) require the application of a person who is a veteran of any war, as defined in [section 101(12) of title 38][/us/usc/t38/s101/12], for a loan under subchapter I or II to be given preference over a similar application from a person who is not a veteran of any war, if the applications are on file in a county or area office at the same time; and

     (6)